Lake Oswego, Oregon: Public schools

 The Lake Oswego School District includes most of the city boundaries, and serves roughly 7,000 students, with a ratio of 23 students per instructor.
 The two high schools in the district are Lake Oswego High School and Lakeridge High School.
 The six elementary schools and two junior high schools serve students in grades 1 through 8.
 The junior high schools are Lakeridge Junior High and Lake Oswego Junior High.
 Lakeridge Junior High was known as Waluga Junior High until 2012 when it was merged with Bryant Elementary.

 A portion of Lake Oswego in Multnomah County is in Portland Public Schools.

 Cultural and recreational facilities

 The city maintains 600 acre of parks and open spaces including George Rogers Park, Millennium Plaza Park and Lake Oswego Golf Course.

 Lake Oswego has one public library, part of the Library Information Network of Clackamas County.
 From 2002 to 2006, the library was rated among the top 10 libraries serving similar population sizes in the United States.

+In 2025, the city opened the Lake Oswego Recreation and Aquatics Center (LORAC) in partnership with the Lake Oswego School District.
+Its services include fitness lessons, a weight and cardio room, and both a competition and recreation swimming pool.